dan-nagle/h2m/README.txt

 CMake should inform you of the compiler and version used as it begins the build process.
 Make sure it is the compiler you want it to use.
-If CMake chooses the wrong compiler, unload the unwanted compiler's module, change the path variable, or build Clang and LLVM manually, specifying the desired compiler.
-You will need to refer to LLVM build instructions and CMake documentation to do this.
+If CMake chooses the wrong compiler, unload the unwanted compiler's module, change the path variable, specify the compiler during a manual build, or make use of the build scripts -CXX_COMPILER option to specify the path to the desired C++ compiler.

 4. Build in pieces if errors occur
 It may be necessary to build CMake, Clang and LLVM, and h2m separately